 The university’s procedures for disciplinary action when a student alleges policy violations are outlined in the University’s Policies and Procedures Manual, including PPMs 3-32 (Sexual Harassment), PPM 6-22 (Student Code), PPM 5-36a (Safety, Response, and Reporting).

 The person responsible for coordination of compliance efforts and receipt of inquiries concerning nondiscrimination policies is the university's Executive Director of Affirmative Action/Equal Opportunity, who is also the university’s Title IX Coordinator, Barry Gomberg.
 Title IX is a federal civil rights law that prohibits sex-based discrimination in education, including sexual harassment.
-Students who come forward with a sexual harassment claim also are entitled to have a Weber State University Advocate, through the Women’s Center and Safe@Weber Program, or personal support person with them when speaking with the Title IX Coordinator.
+Students who come forward with a sexual harassment claim also are entitled to have a Weber State University Advocate, through the Women’s Center/Safe@Weber Advocacy Services, or personal support person with them when speaking with the Title IX Coordinator.